james7134/IOT_Final_Project/README.md

 ## Technologies implementation
 **Sight-Reader**
 * Step 1
+Get your hands on the sounds coming from the user’s microphone.
 ```python
 $ navigator.getUserMedia(
   // details about the 'user media' that we want access to